 Lyn’s spirit lives on in the thousands of students that who’s lives she enriched and the countless lives that she touched.

 Lyn is survived by her husband, Edward, two children, Gregg (Mary Kay) Margolis of Chevy Chase, MD and Beth (David) Martin of Arlington, MA and three grandchildren, Eli Martin (21), Riley Martin (17) and Will Margolis (14).

 A Celebration of Life service will be held on Sunday, December 8, 2019 at 3:00 PM at Temple Shalom, 13563 Co Rd 101, Oxford, FL 34484.
 Memorials in her memory may be made to Temple Shalom of Central Florida, or a charity of your choice.
-Condolences may be left at www.hiers-baxley.comTo send flowers to the family of Carolyn Margolis, please visit Tribute Store
+Condolences may be left at www.hiers-baxley.comTo send flowers to the family or plant a tree in memory of Carolyn Margolis, please visit Tribute Store